vuestorefront/shopify/README.md

 yarn build
 ```

-4. If everything built properly, you can start creating your new integration with:
+4. If everything built properly, you can start customizing your storefront:

 ```sh
 yarn dev